‘RHOC’ Star Shannon Beador Gushes Over Boyfriend John Janssen, Feels A Great Connection To Him

-Shannon Beador is super happy with the new man in her life.
+Shannon Beador is super-happy with the new man in her life.

 Months after going public with John Janssen, the Real Housewives of Orange County star spoke to Hollywood Life about her new boyfriend, who is the vice president of Wood Gutmann & Bogart Insurance Brokers, as she promoted her partnership with INNOVO at The Conrad Hotel in New York City last Thursday, October 10.